WTF Is a Donor-Advised Fund?

-Last year, U.S. charities took in $109 billion.
-Of that, $24 billion went into DAFs, which are considered charities.
+In 2017, U.S. charities took in $19.08 billion in grants from donor-advised funds, according to the National Philanthropic Trust’s annual report.
+On top of that, the total amount of charitable assets held in DAFs, which are counted as charities themselves, reached $110.01 billion.
 And guess which charity came in first by fundraising revenue?
 Fidelity Charitable.
 United Way came in second.

 Investing in a donor-advised fund is akin to investing in an individual retirement account (IRA).
 Like donor-advised funds, IRAs are a great way to get a tax deduction.
 You can place your money in stocks, bonds, mutual funds, and exchange-traded funds (ETFs).
 Or if you don’t like risk, just stick your donation in a money-market account, which is like a savings account with service charges.